 Wyn Cooper has published five books of poems: The Country of Here Below (Ahsahta Press, 1987), The Way Back (White Pine Press, 2000), Postcards from the Interior, (BOA Editions, 2005), Chaos is the New Calm (BOA Editions, 2010), and Mars Poetica (White Pine Press, 2018).
-His poems, stories, essays, and reviews have appeared in Poetry, Ploughshares, Slate, Crazyhorse, Agni, The Southern Review, and more than 100 other magazines.
+His poems, stories, essays, and reviews have appeared in The New Yorker, Poetry, Ploughshares, Slate, Crazyhorse, Agni, The Southern Review, and more than 100 other magazines.
 His poems are included in 25 anthologies of contemporary poetry, including Poetry: An Introduction (Sixth Edition), The Mercury Reader, Outsiders, and Ecstatic Occasions, Expedient Forms.

 In 1993, “Fun,” a poem from his first book, was turned into Sheryl Crow’s Grammy-winning song “All I Wanna Do.”
 He has also cowritten songs with David Broza, David Baerwald, and Jody Redhage.
 In 2003, Gaff Music released Forty Words for Fear, a CD of songs based on poems and lyrics by Cooper, set to music and sung by the novelist Madison Smartt Bell.
 It has been featured on NPR’s Weekend Edition and World Café, and has been written about in Esquire, The New York Times Magazine, The New York Observer, and elsewhere.
 Songs from the CD have been featured on five television shows and in one film.
 The second CD by Bell and Cooper, Postcards Out of the Blue, is based in part on Cooper's postcard poems.